celery/celery/docs/getting-started/next-steps.rst

 ~~~~~~~~~~~~~~~~~~~

 To stop the worker simply hit Ctrl+C.  A list of signals supported
-by the worker is detailed in the :ref:`Worker Guide <guide-worker>`.
+by the worker is detailed in the :ref:`Workers Guide <guide-workers>`.

 In the background
 ~~~~~~~~~~~~~~~~~